Now some serious stuff

 You have the right to complain if you don’t feel the LEGO Group is living up to our responsibilities when it comes to your data.

-You always have the right to complain to the authorities as well, but because we take privacy matters very seriously, we would really appreciate it, if you would talk to us.
-The authority having the right to look at us, is the Danish Data Protection Agency.
+You always have the right to complain to the authorities as well, but because we take privacy matters very seriously, we would really appreciate it if you would talk to us.
+We’re subject to inspection by the Danish Data Protection Agency.
 You can see further information on the webpage Datatilsynet.dk.

 You can complain about: